Install & Use Glances to monitor Ubuntu Server.

 Searching/Filtering Processes

-Simply press the Enter key to locate a specific process.
-As shown below, a search box will appear:
+Simply press the Enter key to search for a specific process.

 Server/Client Mode